cloudman788/ETS2-City-Coordinate-Retriever/Capturing maps.md

 ### After the map has been captured
 You should have a map.png in the folder you selected.
 Check whether the capturing went right, and edit the map using Photoshop if you wish (will use a lot of memory, 16GB is recommended).
 When done, please proceed:

 Install OSGeo4W and replace the gdal2tiles.py in the install directory with the gdal2tiles-leaflet version.
 You should now be able to use the -l switch.
+(You might be able to use gdal2tiles-leaflet standalone.
+I have not tried it but it will probably work)

 Go to OSGeoW, and use `gdal2tiles -p raster -z 0-7 -l map.png X:\export\folder`, this will create a raster map with eight zoomlevels, using the leaflet structure (inverting y) from map.png to X:\export\folder